 1. Research the available IDR plans: There are four types of IDR plans – Revised Pay As You Earn (REPAYE), Pay As You Earn (PAYE), Income-Based Repayment (IBR), and Income-Contingent Repayment (ICR).
 Each plan has different eligibility requirements and repayment terms, so it’s essential to understand which one suits your needs best.

-2. Gather necessary documentation: Before applying for an IDR plan, you’ll need to gather certain documents such as proof of income, family size, and loan information.
+2. Gather necessary documentation: Before applying for an IDR plan, you must gather certain documents such as proof of income, family size, and loan information.
 This documentation will determine your eligibility and calculate your monthly payment amount.

 3. Complete the application: Once you have all the required documentation, complete the application for the chosen IDR plan.
 The application can typically be submitted online through the Federal Student Aid website or by mail.